surveyjs/surveyjs-howtos-and-troubleshooting/categories/customization/format-date-input.md

 ## Solution

-The SurveyJS Single-Line Input question with `inputType: "date"` is rendered as a standard HTML `<input type="date">` element.
+A SurveyJS Single-Line Input question with `inputType: "date"` is rendered as a standard HTML `<input type="date">` element.
 The display format of this element is controlled by the following system parameters:

 - **Browser language**
 - **Operating system regional settings**